MeG0302/GenSyn-VPS-/upload.md

 ```

+### STEP 5
+Now complete the whole node installation as in the guide https://github.com/MeG0302/GenSyn-VPS-/

 NOTE
 > if you get any error you can siply paste this error in chat gpt to find solution.